 Solution.

-nano is the prefix for \(10^{-9}\text{,}\) and the symbol for nano is "n".
-Seconds is the unit that follows the prefix nano.
-So 22 nanoseconds can be written as 22 ns.
-Or, if you prefer the decimal name, you could write 22 billionths of a second.
+nano is the prefix for \(10^{-9}\text{,}\) and the symbol for nano is \(\text{n}\text{.}\) Seconds is the unit that follows the prefix nano.
+So 22 ns is \(22\) nanoseconds.
+Or, if you prefer the decimal name, you could write \(22\) billionths of a second.

 You might wonder: if we can say “megagrams” instead of “a million grams,” why do we need both?
 The key is that they serve different roles in communication.
 The prefix name (like mega-) is part of the official SI system.
 It’s used when naming and writing units in scientific work: megameters, milliamps, nanoseconds.
 These are concise, precise, and standardized.

 It’s customary to not stack unit prefixes.
-For example, you would not say "8 kilokilogram", instead you would say "8 megagram" (8 x \(10^{6}\) g).
+For example, if you have \(8\) million grams, you would not typically say \(8\) kilokilogram, instead you would say \(8\) megagrams or \(8 \times 10^{6}\) grams.

 A Parting Word